talk2viren/umermansoor.github.io/_posts/2017-03-19-tweaking-tcp-for-real-time-applications-nagle-algorithm-and-delayed-acknowledgment.md

  <!--more-->

 By default, **TCP uses two buffering techniques** to optimize and minimize overhead for general purpose applications.
-However, if you are building applications that require real-time message delivery for small messages (e.g. chat or control messages), you must be familiar the buffering techniques that TCP use:
+However, if you are building applications that require real-time message delivery for small messages (e.g. chat or control messages), you must have some knowledge of these techniques.

 1. Nagle's algorithm
 2. TCP delayed acknowledgment